ImNotIsaac03IV/Cyber-Security/Key components of a basic network.md

 - **Example**: Connects your home network to the internet.

 ### **Switch (Ethernet Switch)**
-- **Function**: Connects nodes (computers) on the same network and directs traffic to specific nodes.
+- **Function**: Connects nodes (computers) on the same network to eachother and directs traffic to specific nodes.
 - **Example**: Used in offices to connect multiple computers on a LAN (Local Area Network).

 ### **Hub**